grzsko/ASAP/README.md

 # `ASAP` - Critical `A`ssessment of `S`ynthetic `A`ccessibility scores in computer-assisted synthesis `P`lanning

-This repository contains the source code for reproducing the results from the article, for preprint see ....
+This repository contains the source code for reproducing the results from the article (currently a preprint):
-Also, raw results are available
+> Skoraczyński G, Kitlas M, Miasojedow B, Gambin A. Critical assessment of synthetic accessibility scores in computer-assisted synthesis planning.
+ChemRxiv.
+Cambridge: Cambridge Open Engage; 2022; https://doi.org/10.26434/chemrxiv-2022-q1rqv

 ## What is ASAP?
 > We assess if synthetic accessibility scores can reliably predict the outcomes of retrosynthesis planning.